turingschool/career-development-curriculum-site/module_two/mod2_week3.md

 ---

 ## Overview
-This week's lesson focuses on starting to navigate the job search and begin the stages of developing a strategy behind your job search.
+This week's lesson, **Job Search Strategies**, focuses on starting to navigate the job search and begin the stages of developing a strategy behind your job search.
 Please watch the videos below, read through the lesson plan, and complete the following check for understanding activities.

 Learning Goals:
 * Devise a step-by-step strategy for a job application including self-reflection, research, outreach, and follow-up